 How Will a Recession Affect Electric Vehicle Sales and Availability?

 Demand exceeds the supply of electric vehicles, and that will cushion the effects of a recession on EV sales and prices.
 EV market share has hit record highs, and dealers and direct-to-consumer automakers are having no problem selling every EV they have.
 The severity of this recession will determine the magnitude of effects on EV sales and pricing.
 If we start to see car sales decline by 20% or more, we could see price reductions.
 Still, here’s why that’s unlikely to happen.
 We’re seeing the highest rates of inflation in 40 years, so automakers are paying more to build electric cars, and can’t afford to lower MSRPs.
 Lithium prices are through the roof, so EV batteries are much more costly to produce.

 Ford executives recently admitted that inflation and the subsequent increase in cost for raw materials has eliminated the narrow profits Ford had been making on the Mustang Mach-E. They’re no longer turning a profit on their EVs.

 In summary, don’t expect an economic recession to lower EV prices unless it becomes a severe recession, and inflation eases significantly.
-In fact, we may see EV prices continue to rise.
+Tesla’s repeated price drops are the biggest factor affecting EV prices in 2023.

 With the average electric vehicle transaction $10,000 more than the average combustion-powered vehicle, EV incentives are a big factor in deciding whether or not EVs make sense for your bottom line.
 Here’s the latest on federal EV incentives and the best state incentives.

-Our prediction, based on the latest data, is that an economic recession will be with us for 12+ months and that we’re already in the beginning stages of it.
+Our prediction, based on the latest data, is that a slight economic recession will be with us for 12+ months and that we’re already in the beginning stages of it.